Dipendi/Fullstack/README.md

     - Authentication service for user authentication
     - RouteGuard Service to restrict user's access to particular modules e.g. My Recipes module can only be displayed once user is logged in
     - RecipeDataService to connect frontend with jpa resources

+4. "recipe" folder contains the code for deploying angular application